The 12th of 15 in a Series of Meditations on the 15 daily intentions offered by members of the Angelic Warfare Confraternity.

 On his part, man perceives and acknowledges the imperatives of the divine law through the mediation of conscience.
 In all his activity a man is bound to follow his conscience in order that he may come to God, the end and purpose of life.
 It follows that he is not to be forced to act in a manner contrary to his conscience.
 Nor, on the other hand, is he to be restrained from acting in accordance with his conscience, especially in matters religious.His late Holiness was making a point about two different things: no secular gov't has the power or authority to compel in matters of conscience; nor has the Church any obligation to retreat from her claims to teach the full truth of Jesus Christ.
 The Pope also acknowledged that at times the Church had forgone the evangelistic examples of Christ and his Apostles and opted, instead, to - essentially - have secular gov't pass laws that compel in matters of conscience.
 I like to call this absentee evangelism.

-This is not, however, a call for the Catholic to do whatever she wants.
+This is not, however, a statement of freedom for the Catholic to do whatever she wants because her conscience says it's ok.
 These two teachings, in concert with the Church's tradition, were balanced by a reminder in the same document:

 In order to be faithful to the divine command, "teach all nations" (Matt.
 28:19-20), the Catholic Church must work with all urgency and concern "that the word of God be spread abroad and glorified" (2 Thess.
 3:1).
 Hence the Church earnestly begs of its children that, "first of all, supplications, prayers, petitions, acts of thanksgiving be made for all men....
 For this is good and agreeable in the sight of God our Savior, who wills that all men be saved and come to the knowledge of the truth" (1 Tim.
 2:1-4).
 In the formation of their consciences, the Christian faithful ought carefully to attend to the sacred and certain doctrine of the Church.(35) For the Church is, by the will of Christ, the teacher of the truth.
 It is her duty to give utterance to, and authoritatively to teach, that truth which is Christ Himself, and also to declare and confirm by her authority those principles of the moral order which have their origins in human nature itself.
 Furthermore, let Christians walk in wisdom in the face of those outside, "in the Holy Spirit, in unaffected love, in the word of truth" (2 Cor.
 6:6-7), and let them be about their task of spreading the light of life with all confidence(36) and apostolic courage, even to the shedding of their blood.